 Our most helpful resources for owning artisan crafted pieces

-SoLuna Copper Sinks come in four beautiful finishes, or patinas.
-Here’s a guide to how these finishes are achieved, their characteristics and how you can expect them to age over time.
+SoLuna Copper Sinks come in five beautiful finishes, or patinas.
+Below is a guide on how each finish is achieved, it’s characteristics and how you can expect each finish to age over time.

-If after reading the following descriptions you still can't decide which copper patina is right for your situation, you can now order a sampler set of all four of our unique copper patinas and make the right decision!
-Click here for details.
+If after reading the following descriptions you still can't decide which copper patina is right for your situation, you can see them in person by ordering a set of 4” x 4” copper sample tiles, each with a different finish.

 SoLuna’s Café Natural patina was developed to replicate the look of aged copper in a new sink.
 The overall look of a sink finished in Café Natural is of an even colored surface, there is not much variation in color over the surface of a particular Café Natural sink.